 Finding the Switch Serial Number

 If you contact Cisco Technical Assistance, you need to know the switch serial number.
+Figure 4-1 an shows the serial number location.
 You can also use the show version privileged EXEC command to see the switch serial number.

 Figure 4-1 Catalyst 2360 Switch Serial Number Location 1